developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/profiles/index.md

 ---
-title: Profiles and Plug-ins
+title: DataWedge Profiles
-description: Each app that uses DataWedge must be associated with a Profile, which contains Plug-ins for determining how the data will be acquired (using an input Plug-in), processed (with a process Plug-in) and delivered to the app (through an output Plug-in).
-Details about functionality and usage of each of the available Plug-ins can be found in the links below.
-For general details about how Profiles and Plug-ins work, see the Architecture Overview page.
+description: Each app that uses DataWedge must be associated with a Profile, which contains options for determining how the data will be acquired (input), processed (data formatting) and delivered to the app (output).
+Details about functionality and usage of each of the input, processing and output options can be found in the links below.
+For general details about how Profiles work, see the Architecture Overview page.
 layout: list-apis.html
 automenu:
   items: